labgrid-project/labgrid/doc/overview.rst

 tunneled using a SSH connection.

-On the other hand, clients may need to access the remote coordinator infrastrucure using a SSH tunnel.
+On the other hand, clients may need to access the remote coordinator infrastructure using a SSH tunnel.
 In this case the :code:`LG_PROXY` environment variable needs to be set to the remote host which should tunnel the connection to the coordinator.
 The client then forwards all network traffic - client-to-coordinator and client-to-exporter - through SSH, via their